 In the normal ending Madeleine turns down the possibility of that budding romance, and heads back home feeling kind of disappointed.
 In the bad ending Madeleine is forced to take Cassidy’s place and become the impostor princess – and then get killed.
 All of these endings really portrayed well what bad, normal and happy truly are.

 Nazagi was definitely one of the most interesting characters in the game.
 I admit that his pale looks with the flowing hair are very much my cup of tea, and I’m definitely not against warming up a cold personality.
 I also really liked how Nazagi was extremely resourceful himself, instead of relying on Madeleine to fix everything.

 But in the end I was rather disappointed with this route’s endings.
 Callum’s route was too much of an instant love, but this was barely getting warmed up, and bang!
 Marriage.
 I really felt the potential, but the time frame just didn’t allow more development.

-The happy ending is really happy – at least not yet.
+The happy ending isn’t really happy – at least not yet.
 And it’s not poly-amorous either – at least for the amorous part.
 It is an arranged marriage with willing participants and it might work out.